What do you think of the state of Romania?

 Brittany and the Basque country were only ever half pacified by the invaders, while north Wales can lay claim to being the very last part of the Rome empire to fall to the barbarians -- when it fell to the English under Edward I in 1282. [p.49]

 This can have been true only if the "Byzantine empire" was no longer the Roman Empire, or the "very last part of the Roman empire" would have been the Roman fortress of Monembasia, which was ceded by Thomas, the last Despot of Morea, to the Papacy in 1461.
 Yet just a few pages earlier, Ward-Perkins mentioned the fall of Constantinople in 1453.
 He never does say, "The eastern Roman empire, which we, properly and righteously, come to call the (miserable) 'Byzantine empire,' was not really the Roman empire anymore, which is why I say that the 'fall of Rome' was in 476."
-Ward-Perkins never says this, nor does he favor us with the slightly bit of discussion about the issue -- which involves the thorny question that, if Byzantium is not Rome, then when does it begin?
+Ward-Perkins never says this, nor does he favor us with the slightest bit of discussion about the issue -- which involves the thorny question that, if Byzantium is not Rome, then when does it begin?
+Generally, "Byzantium" is begun with Constantine in 330 or even with Diocletian in 284, rarely with 476.
 This is all avoided just by ignoring it, which really is a grave oversight and even a lapse of responsibility in a book about the "Fall of Rome" in 476, which nevertheless contains enough information for us to know that this version and this date are problematic.
 It's like he hopes we don't notice.

 Elsewhere, we see a casual reflection of Ward-Perkins' view that the fall was in 476, but there are also moments of ambiguity, or where he specifies the fall as in the "West."
 Thus, we get, "In the 1930s, the English mediaevalist Eileen Power wrote an essay about the late Roman empire and its fall" [p.173], where we can only take this to mean that the "late Roman empire," as a whole, fell.
 On the same page, however, we get a reference to André Paganiol and Pierre Courcelle as writing "in the post-war period" about "the fall of the West," but ending with a quote from Paganiol that, "Roman civilization did not pass peacefully away.
 It was assassinated" (i.e. by the Germans, like in 1940).
 There we seem to be given to understand that Roman civilization as a whole came to an end.
 Ward-Perkins' book ends with the qualification and the ambiguity, where he says: